jamesplease/react-state-context/README.md

 As delightful as the Context API is, it is a low-level tool, so using it directly can be a little verbose sometimes.
 It also doesn't provide opinions on _how_ it should be used, so it can take some time to figure out an organized system for working with it.
+Lastly, it has [some caveats](https://reactjs.org/docs/context.html#caveats) that can trip you up.
 This is where **React State Context** comes in.

 React State Context is a thin wrapper around Context that provides a small amount of structure.
 This structure helps reduce the boilerplate that you must write, and it also helps you to stay organized.
+Plus, when you use State Context, you can be confident that you are avoiding the caveats that accompany using Context directly.

 ### Installation